minmincg/Crowdfunding_ETL/README.md

 ### Create the Crowdfunding Database

-From the CSV files we sketched and ERD of the tables using QuickDBD and with this info we created a table schema for each CSV file spceifying the data types, primary keys and foreign keys.
+From the CSV files we sketched and ERD of the tables using QuickDBD and with this info we created a table schema for each CSV file specifying the data types, primary keys and foreign keys.

 We saved the database schema as a Postgres file named crowdfunding_db_schema.sql into the GitHub repository.